Tips to reduce personal income tax

 Tax relief for working mothers

-Working mothers can tap on certain tax relief claims, especially if they have hired a domestic helper in the last year or engaged their parents or parents-in-law to help with child-caring duties.
+Working mothers can tap on certain tax relief claims, especially if they have engaged their parents or parents-in-law to help with child-caring duties.

 Working Mother’s Child Relief (WMCR)

-To claim WMCR in the Year of Assessment (YA) 2024, you must satisfy these conditions in 2023:
+To claim WMCR in YA 2025, you must satisfy these conditions in 2024:

-- You have maintained a child who is a Singapore Citizen as at 31 Dec 2023 and has satisfied all conditions under the Qualifying Child Relief (QCR) / Handicapped Child Relief (HCR).
+3. You have maintained a child who is a Singapore Citizen as at 31 Dec 2024 and has satisfied all conditions under the Qualifying Child Relief (QCR) / Child Relief (Disability).

-The changes will take effect from the YA2025, which would take into account earnings from 2024.
-The change will likely benefit working mothers in the lower to middle income groups, i.e. those with annual earned income of approximately S$53,000 and below, who have their first child born or adopted on or after 1 January 2024.
+This change will likely benefit working mothers in the lower to middle income groups, i.e. those with annual earned income of approximately S$53,000 and below, who have their first child born or adopted on or after 1 Jan 2024.

 Grandparent Caregiver Relief (GCR)